Emigration from the Eastern Bloc: Construction of the Berlin Wall

 Even with the Inner German border strengthening, emigration through Berlin began to swell, with 144,000 in 1949, 199,000 in 1960 and 207,000 in the first seven months of 1961 alone.
-Orderly planning had become almost impossible in East Germany, with entire towns existing without physicians, crops going unharvested and fifty-five-year-olds put to work running street cars.
+Orderly planning had become almost impossible in East Germany, with entire towns existing without physicians, crops going unharvested and 55-year-olds put to work running street cars.
 The East German economy was on the verge of collapse.
-With fears of drastic action in Berlin, on July 15, 1961 Ulbricht called a rare press conference, insisting that "no one has any intention of building a wall," but made clear that "the outflow has to stop."
+With fears of drastic action in Berlin, on 15 July 1961 Ulbricht called a rare press conference, insisting that "no one has any intention of building a wall", but made clear that "the outflow has to stop."
 He added "it goes without saying that the so-called refugee camps in West Berlin"—the transit camps at which refugees were processed en route from West Berlin to West Germany—"will be closed down."

-On August 13, 1961, a barbed-wire barrier that would become the Berlin Wall separating East and West Berlin was erected by East Germany.
+On 13 August 1961, a barbed-wire barrier that would become the Berlin Wall separating East and West Berlins was erected by East Germany.
 Two days later, police and army engineers began to construct a more permanent concrete wall.
 The construction briefly caused fears of a military crisis, though only 11,000 western troops were located in Berlin compared to 500,000 Soviet troops surrounding them deployed in East Germany.
 The completion of the Berlin Wall closed the biggest loophole in the Iron Curtain.
 It brought an end to a decade during which divided capital of the divided Germany was the easiest place for unauthorized east-to-west crossings.
 Along with the wall, the 830 mi zonal border became 3.5 mi wide on its East German side in some parts of Germany with a tall steel-mesh fence running along a "death strip" bordered by bands of plowed earth, to slow and to reveal the prints of those trying to escape, and mined fields.